SwissDataScienceCenter/renku/docs/docs/10-users/80-use-cases/30-events.md

 # Renku for Events

 Renku is a great choice **for computing events** like **hackathons** and **workshops**.
 Take full advantage of Renku’s **collaboration features and integration with other platforms.** Focus on innovation, learning and skilling up, not on setup and infrastructure.
-Provide a consisten
+Provide a consistent environment for all teams, and get participants coding and collaborating right away.

 # Register your event